 - Sodium: Sodium is the amount of salt in the serving of food.
 People with high blood pressure are often told to follow a low sodium diet.

 - Total Carbohydrate: Carbohydrates provide your muscles and brain with energy.
-Certain types of carbohydrates are sometimes listed on the label.

 - Dietary Fiber: Helps with digestion and keeps you full between meals.

 - Sugars: Are important for instant energy, but eating too much added sugar can be unhealthy and make you feel tired.
 If a food contains added sugar (aka sugar that is not naturally found in the food), the amount will be listed underneath “sugars.”

 - Examples of added sugars: white sugar, honey, and syrups